 In 2016, the European Commission approved and adopted the new General Data Protection Regulation (GDPR).
 The GDPR replaced the EU Data Protection Directive, as well as all local laws relating to it.
 All AWS services comply with the GDPR.
 AWS provides customers with services and resources to help them comply with GDPR requirements that may apply to their operations.

-These include AWS' adherence to the CISPE code of conduct, granular data access controls, monitoring and logging tools, encryption, key management, audit capability, adherence to IT security standards and AWS' C5 attestations.
-For additional information, please visit the AWS General Data Protection Regulation (GDPR) Center and see our Navigating GDPR Compliance on AWS Whitepaper.
+These include adherence to the CISPE code of conduct, granular data access controls, monitoring and logging tools, encryption, key management, audit capability, adherence to IT security standards and Cloud Computing Compliance Controls Catalogue (C5) attestations.
+For additional information, visit the AWS General Data Protection Regulation (GDPR) Center and see the Mavigating GDPR Compliance on AWS whitepaper.

 When using AWS services, customers may choose to transfer content containing personal information cross border, and they will need to consider the legal requirements that apply to such transfers.
-AWS provides a Data Processing Addendum that includes the Standard Contractual Clauses 2010/87/EU (often referred to as Model Clauses) to AWS customers transferring content containing personal data (as defined in the GDPR) from the EU to a country outside of the European Economic Area, such as Australia.
-With our EU Data Processing Addendum and Model Clauses, AWS customers-whether established in Europe or a global company operating in the European Economic Area, can continue to run their global operations using AWS in full compliance with the GDPR.
+AWS provides a Data Processing Addendum that includes the Standard Contractual Clauses 2010/87/EU (often referred to as Model Clauses) to AWS customers transferring content containing personal data (as defined in the GDPR) from the EU to a country outside of the European Economic Area (EEA).

+With our EU Data Processing Addendum and Model Clauses, AWS customers who want to transfer personal data-whether established in Europe or a global company operating in the European Economic Area-can do so with the knowledge that their personal data on AWS will be given the same high level of protection it receives in the EEA.
 The AWS Data Processing Addendum is incorporated in the AWS Service Terms and applies automatically to the extent the GDPR applies to the customer's processing of personal data on AWS.